Slack and AWS join forces to drive agility in software development

 AWS Chatbot brings everyday operations into Slack

 Say, for instance, a security or operational incident occurs.
-AWS Chatbot posts real-time notifications in channel, enabling teams to respond near-instantaneously without switching between applications.
-Users can also pull diagnostic information or run in-channel AWS Command Line Interface commands, cutting out context switching and speeding up the resolution process.
+AWS Chatbot posts real-time notifications in-channel, enabling teams to respond near-instantaneously without switching between applications.
+Users can also pull diagnostic information or run AWS Command Line Interface commands in-channel, cutting out context switching and speeding up the resolution process.

 Thousands of teams around the world rely on AWS Chatbot to improve the application development process.
 In the future, the tool will incorporate AWS’s more than 175 services, giving developers the ability to manage all of their cloud-based services in Slack.